ArctosDB/documentation-wiki/_how_to/How-to-Create-and-Edit-Parts.markdown

 layout: default_toc
 author: Emily Braker
 ---
-# How To Create and Edit Parts to specimen records
+# How To Create and Edit Parts

 ### NAVIGATION:
 **From the specimen record, click on the Parts Tab OR the "Edit" hypertext in the corner of the Parts detail**